 You are not alone, but who do you put your faith in?

 The woods are a dark dreary place, you may feel alone, without a faith in God which untangles the woods.
-Nonetheless, God is always there in the woods, so we must be careful what we wish for.
-You are not alone, we can rely on one another as long as we have faith in the power of God which is far greater than any entanglement in the woods.
+Nonetheless, God is there in the woods.
+Rely on Him and be careful what you wish for.
+You aren’t alone, we can rely on one another as long as we have faith in the power of God greater than any entanglement in the woods.

 Stay With Me.